-These crunchy walnut mini tarts are bound to become a finger food favorite for holiday guests.
-A trio of crystallized ginger, honey, and nutmeg flavors the petite phyllo treats that are filled with nuts and dried fruit.
+These crunchy walnut mini tarts are bound to become a finger-food favorite for holiday guests.
+A trio of crystallized ginger, honey, and nutmeg flavors these petite, fruit-and-nut-filled phyllo treats.

 Bonus!
-If you don't have 10 minutes to spare, prepare the appetizers up to 48 hours in advance.
+If you don't have 10 minutes to spare, prepare these appetizers up to 48 hours in advance.

 Display gorgeous tomatoes and fresh basil with flavorful, simple-to-make bruschetta.
-Watch as we show you how to make the fancy party-friendly plate.
+We'll show you how to make this fancy, party-friendly plate.

 To make this mouthwatering main dish into an appetizer, swap the bread slices for thin cuts of baguette.
 Pile high with seasonal veggies, and add silky texture to the toothsome toasts with creamy goat cheese.